Pango, CSS and Application

 return g_strdup_printf ("%dpt", pango_font_description_get_size (pango_font_desc) / PANGO_SCALE);

-• The function pfd2css_style returns font style which is one of “normal”, “italic” or “oblique”.
+pfd2css_stylereturns font style which is one of “normal”, “italic” or “oblique”. - The function

-• The function pfd2css_weight returns font weight in integer.
-See the list below.
+pfd2css_weightreturns font weight in integer.
+See the list below. - The function

-• If the font description size is absolute, it returns the size of device unit, which is pixel.
+pfd2css_sizereturns font size.- If the font description size is absolute, it returns the size in device units, which is pixel.
 Otherwise the unit is point.

 The font weight number is one of: